drzax/silverstripe-kaleistyleguide/README.md

 The Kalei project aims at making sure your style sheets are fully documented.
 For more information about the Kalei project see the [Kalei GitHub repository](https://github.com/thomasdavis/kaleistyleguide).

 This is very alpha as far as SilverStripe integration goes.
+It's currently designed specifically to work with the [boilerplate theme](https://github.com/lrc/silverstripe-boilerplate-theme), but should ultimately be generic enough to work with any theme.

 ## Author